LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Set distribution to fully_replicated in Training nput
     * Only works with csv or parquet input

+##### DeepAR

+Usage:
+  * Forecasting one-dimensional time series data
+  * Uses RNN's
+  * Allows you to train the same model over several related time series
+  * Can train over several related times series at once, not limited to single time series.
+Good if these multiple times series are interdependent, it can learn those relationships to create a better model to generalize to a given singular time series.
+  * Finds frequencies and seasonality

+Training input:
+  * JSON lines format
+    * Gzip or Parquet for better performance
+  * Each record must contain:
+    * Start: the starting time stamp
+    * Target: the time series values
+  * Each record can contain:
+    * Dynamic_feat: dynamic features (such as, was a promotion applied to a product in a time series product purchases)
+    * Cat: categorical features
+  * Example data:
+{"start": "2009-11-01 00:00:00", "target": [4.3, "NaN", 5.1, ...], "cat": [0,1], "dynamic_feat": [[1.3, 0.4, ...]]}
+{"start": "2012-01-30 00:00:00","target": [4.3, "NaN", 6.1, ...], "cat": [3,5], "dynamic_feat": [[1.2, 0.6, ...]]}
+{"start": "1999-01-30 00:00:00", "target": [4.3, "NaN", 7.1, ...], "cat": [2,4], "dynamic_feat": [[2.3, 0.4, ...]]}

+How to use:
+  * Always include entire time series for training, testing, and inference
+  * Use entire dataset as test set, remove last time points for training.
+Evaluate on withheld values.
+  * Don t use very large values for prediction length (> 400 data points)
+  * Train on many time series and not just one when possible

+Hyperparameters:
+  * Context_length
+    * Number of time points the model sees before making a prediction
+    * Can be smaller than seasonalities; the model will lag one year anyhow.
+  * Epochs
+  * mini_batch_size
+  * Learning_rate
+  * Num_cells (eg: the neurons used)

+Instance Types:
+  * Can use CPU or GPU
+  * Single or multi machine
+  * Start with CPU (ml.c4.2xlarge, ml.c4.4xlarge)
+  * Move up to GPU if necessary.
+    * Only helps with larger models
+    * Or with large mini-batch sizes (>512)
+  * CPU-only for inference
+  * May need larger instances for tuning

+##### BlazingText

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

+##### Object2Vec

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

+##### Object Detectection

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

+##### Image Classification

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

+##### Semantic Segmentation

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

+##### Random Cut Forest

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

+##### Neural Topic Model

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

+##### Latent Dirichlet Allocation (LDA)

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

+##### KNN

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

+##### K-Means Clustering

+Usage:
+Training input:
+How to use:
+Hyperparameters:
+Instance Types:

 #### Infrastructure: (spot, instance types), cost considerations(TBD)
 ##### Using spot instances to train deep learning models using AWS Batch (TBD)